i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

 }
 ```

-It takes source system's event descriptors (`IEnumerable<FactOperation>`) as input and a have a set of commands (`IReadOnlyCollection<IOperation>`) as output.
+It takes source system's event descriptors (of type `IEnumerable<FactOperation>`) as input and have a set of commands (of type `IReadOnlyCollection<IOperation>`) as output.
 It is used in `IMessageProcessingHandler` implementation to perform actual handling.

 Implementation of `IFactsReplicator` is in `NuClear.Replication.Core.Facts` namespace and looks like this: